WGBH/AAPB2/app/views/exhibits/conservatism/notes.md

 <a name="50"></a><sup>50</sup> Heather Hendershot, *What’s Fair on the Air?: Cold War Right-Wing Broadcasting and the Public Interest* (Chicago: University of Chicago Press, 2011).
 On Hargis and sex education, see Janice M. Irvine, *Talk About Sex: The Battles Over Sex Education in the United States* (Berkeley: University of California Press, 2012), chapter 2.

-<a name="51"></a><sup>51</sup> David Farber and Jeff Roche, "Introduction, in *The Conservative Sixties* (New York: Peter Lang, 2003), 3.
+<a name="51"></a><sup>51</sup> David Farber and Jeff Roche, "Introduction," in *The Conservative Sixties* (New York: Peter Lang, 2003), 3.

-<a name="52"></a><sup>52</sup> Sam Lebovic, "When the 'Mainstream Media' Was Conservative: Media Criticism in the Age of Reform," in Bruce J. Schulman and Julian E, Zelizer, eds. *Media Nation: The Political History of News in Modern America* (Philadelphia: University of Pennsyvlania Press, 2017), 63-76.
+<a name="52"></a><sup>52</sup> Sam Lebovic, "When the 'Mainstream Media' Was Conservative: Media Criticism in the Age of Reform," in Bruce J. Schulman and Julian E, Zelizer, eds. *Media Nation: The Political History of News in Modern America* (Philadelphia: University of Pennsyvlania Press, 2017), 63-76; Nicole Hemmer, “From ‘Faith in Facts’ to ‘Fair and Balanced’: Conservative Media, Liberal  Bias, and the Origins of Balance,” in Bruce J. Schulman and Julian E. Zelizer, eds. *Media Nation: The Political History of News in Modern America* (Philadelphia: University of Pennsylvania Press, 2017), 126-43.

 <a name="53"></a><sup>53</sup> Nicole Hemmer, *Messengers of the Right: Conservative Media and the Transformation of American Politics* (Philadelphia: University of Pennsylvania Press, 2016).

-<a name="54"></a><sup>54</sup> Nicole Hemmer, “From ‘Faith in Facts’ to ‘Fair and Balanced’: Conservative Media, Liberal  Bias, and the Origins of Balance,” in Bruce J. Schulman and Julian E. Zelizer, eds. *Media Nation: The Political History of News in Modern America* (Philadelphia: University of Pennsylvania Press, 2017), 126-43.
+<a name="54"></a><sup>54</sup> Nicole Hemmer, "The Dealers and the Darling: Conservative Media and the Candidacy of Barry Goldwater," in Elizabeth Tandy Shermer ed., *Barry Goldwater and the Remaking of the American Political Landscape* (Tucson: University of Arizona Press, 2013), 114-43.

 <a name="55"></a><sup>55</sup> Edith Efron, *The News Twisters* (Los Angeles: Nash Publishing, 1971), 47.